BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

   * This was caused by the file structure and setup of Git LFS being incorrect, this was changed by organising the files and folders in the project into 'Dynamic' and 'Static'.
 From there the git ignore file was altered to only use LFS on the larger files/one of the folders.
 * This created another issue when cloning the project on another device; where some of the blueprint files would not appear within the UE5 editor
   * A solution was to directly place the missing files into their respective locations, gathering the new files from an older commit where they appeared still.
+* Behaviour tree logic was not corrisponding to the correct actors
+  * This caused seperate instances of the same actor to perform tasks they weren't meant to perform.
+Solved by having the relationships to the AIController looked at closer

 ## Outcomes